dwrobel/flatcam/README.md

 22.04.2019

+- added PDF file as type in the Recent File list and capability to load it from there
+- PDF's can be drag & dropped on the GUI to be loaded
 - PDF import tool: added support for save/restore Graphics stack.
 Only for scale and offset transformations and for the linewidth.
 This is the final fix for Microsoft PDF printer who saves in PDF format 1.7
 - PDF Import tool: added support for PDF files that embed multiple Gerber layers (top, bottom, outline, silkscreen etc).
 Each will be opened in it's own Gerber file.
 The requirement is that each one is drawn in a different color